 By Luke Lancaster

-Purgatory is a gross idea for some Protestants, for it implies that Christ didn't suffer enough for us - so they think.
+The Sacrament of Penance and the doctrine of purgatory are gross ideas for some Protestants, for it implies that Christ didn't suffer enough for us - so they think.
 They will argue that Christ "SAT DOWN" at the right hand of the Father, so there is no punishment left over for us.
-Christ suffered for us, He underwent the punishment for us, so there is no need for purgatory.
+Christ suffered for us on the cross of Calvary for us, undergoing all of the sufferings we deserved, so Christians do not need to do penance or go to purgatory.
 These words by our Protestant brothers and sisters are a bit misguided, though.
 For they are ignoring the temporal punishments of death and suffering, which even those saved by Christ undergo.

 Due to the original sin of Adam and our own personal sins, we deserved Hell.
 We offended an eternal being, namely God, and needed to rectify our relationship to Him with eternal satisfaction.
 Realizing our inability to do this, Jesus came to earth and graciously underwent that eternal satisfaction for us.
 The gates of Heaven were then subsequently opened, and the path to Heaven was made available to us again.
 However, Jesus did not pay all the punishment due for sin.
 To understand this, we need to make a distinction between eternal punishment and temporal punishment.

 Jesus paid for our eternal punishment, so now we are not all headed to Hell.
 But even after becoming saved by Jesus, God does not then refuse to punish us for sins we commit.
 For we still have some temporal (earthly) punishments due for sin.
 Jesus has reconciled us to the Father, but the Father still wants us to internalize our offense to Him.
 So, we receive sufferings on this earth as a type of "discipline" from God (Hebrews 12:7), the greatest of which is death.
-Our bodily death is a punishment for sin.
-How can a Protestant say that Jesus took away all punishment for sin, when we all still receive the punishment of death for our sins?
+If we did not die, *then* we could say that Christ removed all of our punishments.
+Yet we still die, so how can a Protestant say that Jesus took away all punishment for sin?

 As we have seen, Christ did not suffer for all punishment due to sin.
 We are supposed to participate in His perfect suffering, which He accomplished for the entire world!
 He took on our eternal and infinite punishment due to God.
 We take on our own temporal punishment for our own sins on this earth.
 It is vastly different from Christ's, but is undergone for the purpose of understanding our own sinfulness.
 God is a just Father, and, as Hebrews 12:10 says, "God disciplines us for our good, in order that we may share in his holiness."